ECON 400: From Correlation to Causation: Applied Causal Inference

 The goal of the final project is to write an empirical paper using the tools covered in this course.
 The focus of the paper should be on the identification strategy and data analysis.
 See the Final Project’s page for more information.

-It should be noted that, including the checkpoints, the final project is 34% of your final grade.
+It should be noted that, including the checkpoints, the final project is a large portion of your final grade.
 Therefore, it’s important to keep up with the checkpoints and be in communication with me about your project throughout the course.
+It should also noted that no checkpoint may be submitted without the checkpoint before it having been submitted.

-Finally, your project will be uploaded to your ePortfolio at the end of the course.
+Your project will be uploaded to, or embedded within, your ePortfolio by the end of the course.

 ePortfolio